 2. Crown Authority:

 The Crown’s right in Canada is grounded in assumed sovereignty derived from the Doctrine of Discovery.
 The distribution of the Crown’s right and authority in Canada is detailed in the Constitution Act.
 Authority over Indigenous Peoples and Indigenous lands was given to the federal government through section 91(24).
 The authority was allocated into a bureaucratic department and its Minister.
-That department is currently Indigenous and Northern Affairs Canada (INAC).
-However, INAC is transitioning into two federal departments, Indigenous Services Canada and Crown-Indigenous Relations and Northern Affairs Canada.
+That department was Indigenous and Northern Affairs Canada (INAC).
+However, INAC transitioned into two federal departments, Indigenous Services Canada and Crown-Indigenous Relations and Northern Affairs Canada.

 The federal government has not devolved, permanently delegated, its section 91(24) authority over Indigenous Peoples and Indigenous land to provincial governments, territorial governments, or third party interests (corporations, partners, other groups, or individuals).
 In areas where provinces have legislated authority, the constitutional duty to consult and accommodate extends to the province.6

 The Crown can delegate its authority to, among other things, engage in consultation.
 However, recipient third parties,7 including municipal governments8 and other Crown partners, do not have a duty to consult and accommodate without that delegation.

 The Crown’s authority flows ‘top-down’ from the Crown.
 The Crown delegates authority to a department, committee, working group, team, or some other functional group to engage with Indigenous Peoples, but it does not delegate its decision-making authority.
 Final decisions rest with the Minister or senior department officials.

 Jurisdiction is the sphere of activity over which authority extends.
 Jurisdiction can either be inherent or delegated.9